The Fentanyl Risk

-Fentanyl is a powerful opioid found in illicit and recreational drugs across Virginia.
+This deadly opioid is now in illicit and recreational drugs across Virginia.
+Here is what to know.

 It's Deadly